+- 5.4 Starting the System

 - 5.5 Configuring the System

 - 5.6 Checking Volumes

 - 5.7 Creating the CSLT using AUTOINST-Select option 3 FOS, SUBSYS, PowerPatch if you have a PowerPatch tape, or if no PowerPatch, select option 4 FOS and SUBSYS.

 - 5.13 Applying the CSLT Modification

 - 5.14 Restarting the System

 - 5.15 Rerunning AUTOINST-Required only if applying PowerPatch.